David Avocado Wolfe: Conspiracy theories and pseudoscientific claims

 Wolfe has been criticized for promoting pseudoscience and "harmful scientific flimflam".
 He has been accused of convincing people they can prevent or cure real ailments with ineffective supplements and demonizing life-saving vaccines and cancer treatments.
 In addition, he has made numerous statements about medical treatments that are not in keeping with the scientific and medical literature.

 Anti-vaccine advocacy

 Wolfe is a prominent supporter of the anti-vaccine or "anti-vax" movement.
 He has baselessly claimed that vaccines cause autism or otherwise harm or kill people and may not work.
 This claim has been discredited.
 Wolfe's anti-vaccination stance led to protests during a speaking tour of Australia in 2017, which had been funded in part by anti-vaccination groups.
 This led to the cancellation of a scheduled event after the withdrawal of a sponsor, and at least one more after a venue cancelled the booking.

 Cancer

 Wolfe supports the unfounded claims that cancer research and modern cancer treatments are "largely a fraud".
 Wolfe's various websites and online stores sell alternative products he claims treat or prevents cancer.
-Wolfe advocates that people with cancer treat it with dietary supplements and according to science writer Kavin Senapathy, he "demonizes life-saving vaccines and cancer treatments".
+Wolfe advocates that people with cancer treat it with dietary supplements.